NFE All-Out Attacker (Marill) @ Eviolite

 Overview: Marill can act as both an all-out attacker and a Perish Song trapper.
 The trapper set has a good defensive typing and Sap Sipper, which means it is capable of tanking enough hits from common Pokemon in the metagame to trap them.
 However, it suffers from being very predictable and hard to use effectively if the opponent knows what it does or has a Pokemon Marill cannot trap on their team.
 The all-out attacker set plays off expecting the trapper set and can hit switch-ins hard.
 However, it is slow and easy to revenge kill.

-All-Out Attacker: The all-out attacker Marill set can defensively check and exploit top tier threats like Monferno, physical Sliggoo and Combusken.
-Play Rough is a strong STAB attack which hits Dark-, Dragon- and Fighting-types such as Sliggoo, Machoke, Fraxure and Krokorok for super effective damage.
-Knock Off is a fantastic spammable attack which removes Eviolites from bulky walls for teammates and hits bulky Ghost- and Psychic-types like Dusclops and Metang.
-However, Waterfall can be run over Knock Off if a strong Water STAB attack to OHKO Fire- and Ground-types such as Monferno, Combusken and Krokorok is desired.
+All-Out Attacker: The all-out attacker Marill set can defensively check and exploit top tier threats like Monferno, physical Sliggoo, and Combusken.
+Play Rough is a strong STAB attack which hits Dark-, Dragon-, and Fighting-types such as Sliggoo, Machoke, Fraxure, and Krokorok for super effective damage.
+Knock Off is a fantastic spammable attack which removes Eviolite from bulky walls for teammates and hits bulky Ghost- and Psychic-types like Dusclops and Metang.
+However, Waterfall can be run over Knock Off if a strong Water-type STAB attack to OHKO Fire- and Ground-types such as Monferno, Combusken, and Krokorok is desired.
 Ice Punch hits Grass-types such as Roselia and Servine hard on the switch-in.
-Aqua Jet serves as useful STAB priority.
+Aqua Jet serves as a useful priority STAB attack.

-SpDef Whirlpool Trapper: Any Pokemon with Volt Switch/U-turn completely neuter the effectiveness of this set, since they can happily switch into Whirlpool, chip Marill on the Perish Song then Volt Switch/U-turn out of the field to avoid dying to Perish Song.
-If the Volt Switch or U-turn user has longevity like Staravia or Vibrava, they can continuously switch into and prevent Marill from trapping.
+SpDef Whirlpool Trapper: Any Pokemon with Volt Switch or U-turn completely neuter the effectiveness of this set, since they can happily switch into Whirlpool, chip Marill on the Perish Song then Volt Switch or U-turn out of the field to avoid fainting to Perish Song.
+If the Volt Switch or U-turn user has longevity like Staravia or Vibrava, they can continuously switch into and prevent Marill from trapping a Pokemon.
 Any Pokemon capable of 2HKOing Marill can switch into Whirlpool and avoid being trapped 66.7% of the time.
-Marill is also extremely pressured by hazards, since hazards can allow some of the Pokemon it would trap to be able to 2HKO or 3HKO it.
+Marill is also extremely pressured by hazards, since hazards allow some of the Pokemon it would trap to be able to 2HKO or 3HKO it.